gildlab/sloshy/README.md

-# Rain Toolkit
+# Sloshy
-Front-end prototypes and examples for components of Rain Protocol.

-This repo is a constant WIP and shouldn't be relied on for production critical tasks.
+Sloshy is a stablecoin arbitrage product powered by Rain Protocol.

 ## Development setup